edtro/create-react-app/packages/react-scripts/README.md

 npx create-react-app my-app --typescript --scripts-version edtro-vss-react-scripts
 ```

+2. Create the following folders

+- ./build
+- ./build/lib
+- ./public/lib

+(when you are using source control and an automated build, make sure these are also committed)

-2. When using Visual Studio and you want to create a project for the app, just create a new project of type "From Existing Node.js Code", select the 'my-app' folder and select TypeScript
+3. When using Visual Studio and you want to create a project for the app, just create a new project of type "From Existing Node.js Code", select the 'my-app' folder and select TypeScript

-3. Make sure to test thje npm scripts:
+4. Make sure to test the npm scripts:

 ```cmd
 npm start